orbeon/orbeon-forms-doc/xforms/client-side-javascript-api.md

 "/>
 ```

-Using AVTs on the `resource` attribute allows you to pass parameters from XForms to JavaScript.
+Using AVTs on the `resource` attribute allows you to pass parameters from XForms to JavaScript, although you have to be careful to properly escape values.

+Starting Orbeon Forms 4.11, the recommended way to pass parameters is to use the nested `<xxf:param>` attribute of [scripting actions](actions/scripting.md).

 ## Calling XForms from JavaScript